unraid/docs/docs/unraid-os/troubleshooting/common-issues/system-crashes-and-stability.md

 RAM can wear out over time, leading to unpredictable errors, including file system corruption.
 To diagnose RAM problems, careful testing and observation are essential.

 Running memory tests is a good idea if you notice unexplained crashes, data corruption, or system instability.
-The Unraid boot menu has a version of Memtest86+ for RAM testing, but it's only available in Legacy boot mode.
-You'll need to download the latest Memtest86+ from the official site for UEFI systems.
+The Unraid boot menu includes Memtest86+ for RAM testing, which works on both Legacy and UEFI systems

 ### Testing RAM
 To test your RAM, restart your server and select **Memtest86+** from the boot menu.
 Modern versions (v6.0+) support both UEFI and Legacy modes with enhanced DDR4/DDR5 compatibility.
 For the latest version, download from [memtest.org](https://www.memtest86.com/).